sahilbishnoi26/teradata-mcp-server/README.md

 ### Run the REST API server (mcpo) as an option

-To expose your tools as REST endpoints via mcpo, use the `rest` profile:
+To expose your tools as REST endpoints via mcpo, use the `rest` profile.

+You can set an API key using the environment variable `MCPO_API_KEY`.
+The default value is 'top-secret'.

 ```sh
 docker compose --profile rest up
 ```

-This will start both services:
-- `teradata-mcp-server` (core server, port 8080)
-- `teradata-rest-server` (REST API via mcpo, port 8001)

 You can now access the OpenAPI docs at: [http://localhost:8001/docs](http://localhost:8001/docs)